indexdata/yaz4j/README.md

 supported protocols like Z39.50, SRU/W and Solr.
 Yaz4j includes a native component and supports Windows, Linux and OSX.

+Yaz4j is covered by the [Revised BSD](http://www.indexdata.com/licences/revised-bsd) license.
+That should be same as the the [BSD 3 Clause License](http://opensource.org/licenses/BSD-3-Clause).

 INSTALLATION
 ============